Dioptase

 It is popular with mineral collectors and is sometimes cut into small gems.
-It can also be ground up and used as a pigment for painting.
+It can also be pulverized and used as a pigment for painting.

 History

-Dioptase was used to highlight the edges of the eyes on the three Pre-Pottery Neolithic B lime plaster statues discovered at 'Ain Ghazal known as Micah, Heifa and Noah.
+Dioptase was used to highlight the edges of the eyes on the three Pre-Pottery Neolithic B lime plaster statues discovered at 'Ain Ghazal, known as Micah, Heifa and Noah.
 These sculptures date back to about 7200 BC.